MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 ---
 author: yvonnedeq
-description: This topic provides an overview of the fraud protection features and its mission.
+description: This topic provides an overview of Microsoft Dynamics 365 Fraud Protection features and its mission.

 ms.author: v-madeq
 ms.service: fraud-protection